Algorithmic Thinking

 Functions §

-non-empty sets (domain) and (codomain)
+non-empty sets DD (domain) and RR (codomain)

-range (elements actually used as values) codomain
+range (elements actually used as values) \subseteq codomain

-and are equal functions when:
+f:ABf: A \rightarrow B and f:CDf: C \rightarrow D are equal functions when:

 Injections, surjections, bijections §